Naya River

 The river rises in the Cerro Naya range, and runs through the municipality of Buenos Aires, Cauca.

 Lower down it serves as a boundary between the departments of Valle del Cauca and Cauca.

-The municipality of Buenaventura, Valle del Cauca is on its left bank, and the municipality of López de Micay, Cauca on its right bank.
+The municipality of Buenaventura, Valle del Cauca is on its right bank, and the municipality of López de Micay, Cauca on its left bank.

 Tributaries include the Agua Clara river and the Canayero River.

 The river divides into two branches near the ocean, and forms Ají Island between its two mouths.

 The mouth of the river has extensive stands of mangroves, part of the Esmeraldes-Pacific Colombia mangroves.